chrisacannon/711-tobacco-promo-analysis/docs/dashboard_guide.md

 ---

-## Using This Dashboard for Interviews

-The five pages are designed to answer interview questions in sequence:

-- **"Walk me through the project"** → Executive Summary gives you the overview in under a minute
-- **"How did you handle complexity in the data?"** → Promo Reconciliation and Regulatory Impact show the analytical depth
-- **"How would you present this to a non-technical stakeholder?"** → Executive Summary and the KPI cards were built for that audience
-- **"Show me a DAX measure you're proud of"** → `Reimbursement Variance %`, `Zone Price Premium`, or `Stack Total Check` all demonstrate deliberate design thinking — not just aggregations

----

 *For field definitions of all columns referenced in this guide, see [data_dictionary.md](data_dictionary.md).*
 *For the simulation rules behind the data, see [business_logic.md](business_logic.md).*